chris-german/WiSER-Reproducibility/README.md

 Parallelization of code was not used, but is easily possible in WiSER, shown in its github documentation.

+Julia allows for easy reproducibility, by including a `Manifest.toml` and `Project.toml` pair in each subfolder, the user can simply run `] activate .` in julia at that directory and the correct environment with Julia package dependencies used will run.

 # Part 3: Reproducibility workflow